Bachelor of Management: Main course descriptions

-This course gives a brief introduction to the critical management skills involved in planning, structuring, controlling and leading an organization.
+This course gives a brief introduction to the critical management skills involved in planning, structuring, controlling, and leading an organization.
 It provides a framework to help students understand managing and being managed.
-Thus, leading them to become a more effective contributor to organizations that they join.
+Thus, leading them to become a more effective contributor to the organizations that they join.
 Students can develop a system view of organizations through examining organizations as part of a context.
 It aims to train the learners to diagnose and suggest the suitable solutions to various managerial and organizational cases.